asdfgasdfgasdfg/Mist_Public/README.md

 # Mist_Public
-Chess variant w/ fog of war and slightly different piece movements.\n [https://mistchess.herokuapp.com/](url)
+Chess variant w/ fog of war and slightly different piece movements.

+[https://mistchess.herokuapp.com/](url)

 You can create a room then join using the code on another tab or device.

 You can spectate a game by joining a room that already has 2 players.

 Rules are the same as chess, except:
 - The board is 8x9, and the top 3 rows of your opponent's pieces are hidden behind a fog.